liuyehcf/BlogSource/_unposts/Interview.md

     > Constructor initializes objects, called automatically when created, while a method performs actions, called explicitly by name

 1. What is the purpose of the "final" keyword in Java?
+    > The "final" keyword in Java is used to indicate that a variable, method, or class cannot be modified or overridden, ensuring its immutability or preventing further extension.

 1. How does garbage collection work in Java?
+    > Garbage collection in Java automatically manages memory by identifying and reclaiming objects that are no longer referenced, freeing up resources and ensuring efficient memory usage without manual memory deallocation.

 1. What is the difference between the "==" operator and the "equals()" method?
+    > The "==" operator in Java compares the memory addresses of objects or the values of primitive types, while the "equals()" method compares the content or values of objects to determine if they are equivalent.

 1. Explain the concept of multithreading in Java.
+    > Multithreading in Java refers to the concurrent execution of multiple threads within a single program, allowing for improved efficiency by executing multiple tasks simultaneously and making effective use of available CPU resources.

 1. What is the purpose of the "synchronized" keyword in Java?
+    > The "synchronized" keyword in Java is used to ensure that only one thread at a time can access a critical section of code or an object, preventing concurrent access and maintaining thread safety in multi-threaded environments.

 1. What is the difference between the "StringBuilder" and "StringBuffer" classes?
 1. How does exception handling work in Java?
 1. What are the different types of loops in Java?
 Explain their differences.